Adventure Time (short film)

-"Adventure Time" is an animated short created by Pendleton Ward, as well as the pilot to the Cartoon Network series of the same name.
-The short follows the adventures of Pen (voiced by Zack Shada), a human boy, and his best friend Jake (voiced by John DiMaggio), a dog with magical powers to change shape and grow and shrink at will.
-In this episode, Pen and Jake have to rescue Princess Bubblegum (voiced by Paige Moss) from the antagonistic Ice King (voiced by John Kassir).
+"Adventure Time" is an animated short film created by Pendleton Ward, as well as the pilot to the Cartoon Network series of the same name.
+The short follows the adventures of Pen (Zack Shada), a human boy, and his best friend Jake (John DiMaggio), a dog with magical powers to change shape and grow and shrink at will.
+In this episode, Pen and Jake have to rescue Princess Bubblegum (Paige Moss) from the antagonistic Ice King (John Kassir).

-"Adventure Time" first aired on Nicktoons on January 11, 2007, and later was showed in Fred Seibert's Random!
+"Adventure Time" first aired on Nicktoons on January 11, 2007, and later was shown in Fred Seibert's Random!
 Cartoons series showcase on December 7, 2008, subsequently leading to the creation of the animated series.
 It was nominated for an Annie Award for Best Animated Short Subject.
-The short and the later-produced television series share elements, but the two differ slightly in setting, conception and continuity, especially in regard to the post-apocalyptic setting, which is only featured in the television series.

 Plot

-The short focused on a boy named Pen (later renamed Finn in the television series) and a dog named Jake as they learn from the Rainicorn that the Ice King has kidnapped Princess Bubblegum, in the hope of marrying her.
-Declaring that it's "Adventure Time", Pen and Jake set off to the Ice King's mountain lair.
-Pen and the Ice King fight while Jake remains outside flirting with Lady Rainicorn, ignoring the battle.
-Just when Pen seems to be gaining the upper hand, the Ice King uses his "frozen lightning bolts" to freeze Pen in a block of ice.
-For unexplained reasons, this transports Pen's mind back in time, and to Mars, where he has a short motivational conversation with Abraham Lincoln.
-After being told to believe in himself, Pen's mind is returned to the present, where he breaks out of the ice, just in time to see the Ice King fly away with Princess Bubblegum.
+The short focuses on a boy named Pen (later renamed Finn in the television series) and his best friend, a shapeshifting dog named Jake.
+One day, Lady Rainicorn, a unicorn-like creature, flies past them in tears; Pen and Jake follow her to an icy domain, where they discover that the Ice King has kidnapped Lady Rainicorn's owner, Princess Bubblegum, in the hope of marrying her.
+Declaring that it's "Adventure Time", Pen and Jake set off to the Ice King's mountain lair, fighting an "iceclops" and other large monsters in the process.
+In the Ice King's lair, Pen and the Ice King fight while Jake ignores the battle to flirt with Lady Rainicorn.
+Just when Pen seems to be gaining the upper hand, the Ice King uses his powers to freeze Pen in a block of ice.
+Pen sees himself transported back in time, and to Mars, where he has a short motivational conversation with Abraham Lincoln, who encourages Pen to believe in himself.
+Pen's mind returns to the present and he breaks out of the ice just as the Ice King flies away with Princess Bubblegum.
 Chasing after him using Jake's extendable legs, Pen rescues the princess from the Ice King's grasp.
-Jake pushes the magical crown off the Ice King's head, thereby removing the King's source of power.
-The Ice King then plummets off screen, yelling a long list of complex threats of things he will do when he returns.
-The story closes with Princess Bubblegum giving Pen a kiss; he enjoys it, but is also greatly embarrassed by the act.
-He attempts to leave, but Jake claims that they have nowhere else to go and that there are no adventures that need them.
-However, some nearby ninjas are stealing an old man's diamonds, and they both run off in pursuit.
+Jake pushes the magical crown off the Ice King's head, removing his powers.
+The Ice King then plummets off screen, vowing to exact revenge.
+Princess Bubblegum thanks Pen by giving him a kiss, to Pen's delight and embarrassment.
+As he sheepishly leads Jake away, Pen spots some nearby ninjas stealing an old man's diamonds, and the two bid farewell to Princess Bubblegum as they run off towards their next adventure.